 Under the CPF Investment Scheme (CPFIS), you can invest your OA balances (above the first $20,000) and SA balances (above the first $40,000) in shares, bonds, mutual funds, investment-linked policies, annuities and gold.
 There is a 35% and 10% cap on your investible savings that can be invested into shares and gold respectively.

-You can read more about investing your CPF here.
+You can read more about growing your CPF here.

 5. Pay for education